-The Online and Near Online taxonomy categories are run through the same test sequence and measurement test windows, but have different response time requirements.
+The Online and Near Online taxonomy categories are run through the same sequence and measurement windows, but have different response time requirements.

-- Online systems must be able to obtain first data within 80mS, For Near Online, it can be longer than 80mS. - Online systems must have an average response time of less than 30 mS for the last four hours of the SUT Conditioning Test and show system stability.
-Near Online systems do not have an average response time requirement but should show stability. - For Online systems, the minute average response time must not be over 80mS for the active tests.
-For Near Online systems, there is no minute average response time constraint. - Online systems must have an average response time of 30mS over the full active measurement test window.
+- Pre-Fill needs to fill a minimum of 56% of the SUT raw capacity. - Online systems must be able to obtain first data within 80ms.
+For Near Online, it can be longer than 80 ms. - Online systems must have an average response time of less than 20 ms for the last four hours of the SUT Conditioning Test phase and show system stability.
+Near Online systems do not have an average response time requirement but should show stability.

+- For Online systems, the minute-by-minute average response time must not be over 80 ms for the Hot Band and Random IO profiles during the active tests.
+There is no response time requirement for the Sequential IO profiles.
+For Near Online systems, there is no average response time constraint. - Online systems must have an average response time not to exceed 20 ms for the Hot Band and Random IO profiles over the full active measurement test window of 30 minutes.
+There is no response time requirement for the Sequential IO profiles.
 For Near Online systems, there is no average response time constraint.